7shi/dante-la-el/Inferno/MT/README.md

-Here you will find fragments of machine-translated text and material comparing them to AI-generated translations.
+Here are some machine-translated texts and materials comparing them to AI-generated translations.

 Scores are not necessarily a direct indication of superiority.
 See below for more information: